zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 ![](public/assets/4-keyboard.png)

 Once you have the DevTools open, you should see the following window pop-up.
-Depending on your settings, DevTools may show up at the bottom of the screen or on the right-hand side.
+Depending on your settings, the DevTools may show up at the bottom of the screen or on the right-hand side.

 ![](public/assets/devtools-1.png)